 Later Jennie worked for acclaimed show jumper Susie Hutchinson, where she developed as a rider and a horsewoman while she improved her show jumping skills under the watchful eye of one of show jumping’s greats.

 Balancing show jumping with competing her advanced event horse Kozmo proved a challenge, squeezing in events around her jumping schedule.
 When Mike Winter sent Jennie a text message asking if she would like to work for him while his wife Emma was in England, Jennie jumped at the opportunity to follow her eventing dreams.

 The timing was ideal so she packed her things and made the move to Georgia.
 Emma Winter was out of the country for several months, during which Jennie rode horses and taught lessons at the Winters’ Wayfarer Eventing in Newnan, Georgia.

-After Emma returned from her travels, Jennie went on to work and ride with Olympian Phillip Dutton at True Prospect Farm, where she is the assistant trainer until November of 2013.
+After Emma returned from her travels, Jennie went on to work and ride with Olympian Phillip Dutton at True Prospect Farm, where she was the assistant trainer until November of 2013.
 It was here that Jennie built her business from the ground up and made a name for herself as a trainer, rider and coach.
 Currently she is enjoying growing Brannigan Eventing, renting out her own barn at True Prospect during the majority of the year, while basing in Florida for the winter months.

 Jennie has established herself as one of the countries top equestrians and eventers under the watchful eye of one of the greatest horseman known to the sport of eventing.
 Her unique background in show jumping and eventing, paired with her natural talent as a rider make her the choice for many looking to train or sell their horses.
 As an ICP certified instructor, Jennie enjoys teaching clinics and lessons to share her passion for eventing with others.